About CHC62015 Advanced Diploma of Community Sector Management

 At this level, workers have responsibility for planning and monitoring service delivery, recruitment and performance management of other paid or unpaid workers, managing risk and contributing to continuous improvement within the scope of their specific role.
 This may include management of a specific programs or project, or broader management of a community-based organisation, early childhood education service, not-for-profit organisation or community centre.

-Flexible Delivery
+Flexible Online Delivery

 RPL & Credit Transfer